knpuniversity/whats-new-symfony3/knpu/micro-kernel.md

 with `resource` and `type` keys.
 Really it's the exact same thing, just done in PHP instead.

-Finish this off with `$routes->mount('/'.$annotationRoutes)`.
+Finish this off with `$routes->mount('/', $annotationRoutes)`.
 This says "Yo!
 Load these new routes into our system".
 Don't forget this line, or cool things *won't* happen.

 We're done!
-But please, please son't get too excited, it's not going to work quite yet.
+But please, please don't get too excited, it's not going to work quite yet.
 Refresh anyways to see what's happening.

 Error!